 How to respond: To counteract this tactic, consider bringing your own bad cop!
 If they're calling in backup, you can too.
 Don't appear intimidated (frequent blinking is often a giveaway) and stick to the objectives, possibilities, requirements, and alternatives.

-There's no need to rush, either.
+There's no need to rush either.
 Stay present and wait it out.
 Putting vendors through the ringer might just be a step in their common procedure.
 This applies to any tactics or pressure you may face in sales negotiations: once you get defensive, you’re on the backfoot and trying to respond to the buyer’s agenda rather than advancing yours.

 "Just meet me in the middle and let's call it a day."

 What it means: You offer a price.
-The buyer suggests a lower price.
-Then says, "Okay, let’s meet in the middle."
+The buyer suggests a lower price and says, "Okay, let’s meet in the middle."

 How to respond: Make it clear that meeting in the middle isn't necessarily fair and amounts to a discount without a trade.
 You gave them your price.
-What they've done is counter with a lower price even if it is "the middle."
+What they've done is counter with a lower price even if it's "the middle."
 If they want to alter things, you can talk about what might change, but meeting in the middle doesn't make sense for you.

-Plus, if you meet in the middle, then the buyer will expect that in the future.
+Plus, if you meet in the middle, the buyer will expect that in the future.
 This isn't a good precedent to set.
 Remember, there are levers other than price when it comes to negotiations.
 If you can probe and find other ways you can drive value for the buyer, this gives you more options to trade without dropping price.

 "I can get that signed today if you give us [one last concession]…"